Happy New Year (soundtrack)

 Happy New Year is the soundtrack album to the 2014 film of the same name directed by Farah Khan and produced by Red Chillies Entertainment starring an ensemble cast of Shah Rukh Khan, Deepika Padukone, Abhishek Bachchan, Sonu Sood, Boman Irani, Vivaan Shah and Jackie Shroff.
 The soundtrack featured 11 tracks composed by Vishal–Shekhar and lyrics written by Irshad Kamil.
 The album was released through T-Series on 15 September 2014 to positive reviews from critics.

 Background

-Vishal–Shekhar composed the soundtrack in his third collaboration with Farah Khan following Om Shanti Om (2007) and Tees Maar Khan (2010); John Stewart Eduri composed the background score.
+Vishal–Shekhar composed the soundtrack in their third collaboration with Farah Khan following Om Shanti Om (2007) and Tees Maar Khan (2010); John Stewart Eduri composed the background score.
 The duo worked on the film's music, having composed the tunes during early-2012 till 2013 and continued recording throughout 2014.
-The duo further associated with Irshad Kamil whom they had collaborated with in Shabd, Karam (both 2005) and Anjaana Anjaani (2010).
+Irshad Kamil, who they had collaborated with in Shabd, Karam (both 2005), Anjaana Anjaani (2010) and Rascals (2011), came on board as principal lyricist; Kumaar, a frequent collaborator of the duo, who had written the Punjabi portions of "Jag Soona Soona Lage" from Om Shanti Om, guest-wrote the songs "Lovely" and "Sharabi", which were respectively co-composed by British-Punjabi guest musician Dr Zeus and the guest Bhangra pop group RDB, while director Farah Khan stepped in to write the lyrics for "Nonsense Ki Night" with the duo themselves, who also contributed lyrics to "Sharabi".
 The music rights were purchased by T-Series for a price of ₹120 million.
 Abhijit Vaghani served as the album co-producer.